whoamipodcast/whoamipodcast.github.io/_posts/2019-09-16-Wholesome-Communication.md

 <p><b>Steven:</b> Again
 there's no need for a heated discussion.
 It just seems to be something
-that happens, that someone suddenly gets defensive about a topic.
+that happens, that suddenly someone gets defensive about a topic.
-And we forget that we can just pause and go "okay let's stop, it's becoming heated.
+And we forget that you can just pause and go "okay let's stop, it's becoming heated.
 Let's come back to this.
 We don't want it to be heated."
 It's just unnatural, maybe